 When Footwork Doesn’t Matter

 Every elite player has elite footwork.
-Every elite stroke is preceded by elite footwork, and each non-elite stroke almost always demonstrates equally non-elite footwork.
-Ergo, footwork causes good ball-striking, right?
+Every elite stroke is preceded by elite footwork, and non-elite strokes are almost always preceded by equally non-elite footwork.
+Ergo, good footwork causes good ball-striking, right?

 Not quite.